 Freelancers can also avoid double taxation in the absence of DTA under the following conditions:

-• The headline tax rate (highest corporate tax rate of foreign country) is at least 15%
+- The headline tax rate (highest corporate tax rate of a foreign country) is at least 15%

-• If the foreign income was subject to tax in that country even when actual tax paid is different from headline tax rate.
+- If the foreign income was subject to tax in that country even when actual tax paid is different from the headline tax rate.

 Income tax is filed every year when the Inland Revenue Authority of Singapore sends a notification or an invitation to E-file to report your income and tax return by March 15.
 The deadline for filing returns is April 15 and April 18 in case of e-filing.

-A Notice of Assessment is also sent wherein you can raise disagreement on your tax amount and inform authorities within 30 states with reason of objection.
-Tax amount needs to be paid within 30 days of receiving Notice of Assessment regardless of informing about objection.
+A Notice of Assessment is also sent to raise disagreement on your tax amount and inform authorities within 30 states with the reason of objection.
+The tax amount needs to be paid within 30 days of receiving Notice of Assessment regardless of telling about the objection.

-IRAS allows you to stagger your income tax over a stretch of 12 months without interest if you are unable to pay your tax in one lump sum.
-Evasion of tax could lead to fines up to 300% of tax amount (upto S$10000) or 3 years of imprisonment.
+IRAS allows you to stagger your income tax over 12 months without interest if you cannot pay your tax in one lump sum.
+Evasion of tax could lead to fines up to 300% of the tax amount (up to S$10000) or three years of imprisonment.

-GST is kind of like a self-assessed tax so you need to monitor your registration for it.
-Registering for GST is mandatory when your business turnover is approx. more than S$1 Million in the last 12 months (retrospective basis) or if you are expecting such a turnover in the coming 12 months and have signed contracts/deals that proves this revenue (prospective basis).
+GST is kind of like a self-assessed tax, so you need to monitor your registration for it.
+Registering for GST is mandatory when your business turnover is approx. More than S$1 Million in the last 12 months (retrospective basis) or if you are expecting such a turnover in the coming 12 months and have signed contracts/deals that prove this revenue (prospective basis).
 GST registration is voluntary in case of a turnover lesser than the amount mentioned.

 However, once registered, you cannot deregister for the next two years.
 GST taxes the self-employed workers and wage earners only when they consume, not when they earn.
 To learn more, click here.

-As many companies are shifting their preference to on-demand or short term contracts, freelancers play an essential role in Singapore's workforce and contribute greatly to the economy.
-Freelancing has its advantages and disadvantages, but it is truly a one man’s army.
+As many companies are shifting their preference to on-demand or short-term contracts, freelancers play an essential role in Singapore's workforce and contribute greatly to the economy.
+Freelancing has its advantages and disadvantages, but it is truly a one-man army.
 Delivering quality work speedily can be key to becoming an effective freelancer.

-Uberisation of workforce is on rise.
-Come be a part of it!
+Uberisation of the workforce is on the rise.
+Be a part of it!